Biden suits get mixed results for Missouri Senate candidate

 Schmitt’s wins are about equal to his losses thus far.
 But Schmitt has made the court cases a central theme in his front-running campaign for an open U.S. Senate seat.

-“Since Joe Biden has taken over the White House, Eric has been one of the leading state attorneys general to hold the Biden administration accountable,” Schmitt’s campaign website declares.
+“Since Joe Biden has taken over the White House, Eric has been one of the leading state attorneys generals to hold the Biden administration accountable,” Schmitt’s campaign website declares.

 It also marks a significant departure from the way Missouri attorneys general have historically run the office, though it’s more in line with recent national trends.
 Attorneys general in both Republican- and Democratic-led states have increasingly sparred with the federal government over the past decade.